joelagnel/joelfernandes.org/_posts/2026-08-14-ubatch-continuous-batching.md

 Note this is padding of a reported *count*, not extra allocation.
 The KV cache itself was already allocated at its full `-c` size when the context was created.

-## Part 1: putting different conversations in the same batch
+## Part 1: putting different conversations in the same ubatch

 Here is the thing I had not appreciated.
 When several conversations are active, llama.cpp does not process them one after another, and it does not run separate forward passes for each.
-It puts their tokens in the same physical batch.
+It puts their tokens in the same ubatch.

 <div style="margin: 1.5em 0;">
   <img src="/images/ubatch/unified-batch.svg"
-       alt="A batch of six rows.
+       alt="A ubatch of six rows.
 Each row shows a token, a sequence id, and a position.
 Rows belong to three different conversations at unrelated positions, interleaved in arrival order rather than grouped." style="width: 100%; height: auto; display: block;"/>
 </div>

 This is continuous batching.
-Requests join and leave the running batch as they arrive and finish, rather than waiting for a batch to be assembled and drained.
+Requests join and leave the running work as they arrive and finish, rather than waiting for a group to be assembled and drained.
-In the source this is `split_simple()`, which takes tokens in batch order up to `n_ubatch` and does not look at sequence ids at all while doing it.
+In the source this is `split_simple()`, which fills a ubatch by taking token slots in submission order up to `n_ubatch`, and does not look at sequence ids at all while doing it.

 That is for the default unified KV cache.
 There is a second path, used when the cache is split per sequence, where `split_equal()` builds ubatches from